cockroachdb/docs/src/current/_includes/v22.2/ui/statement-details.md

 #### Insights

-{% include_cached new-in.html version="v22.2" %} The plan table displays the number of insights related to the plan.
+{% include new-in.md version="v22.2" %} The plan table displays the number of insights related to the plan.
 If a plan has at least 1 insight, when you click the plan gist, a table of insights that describe how to improve the performance will follow the plan.

 The following screenshot shows 1 insight found after running the query discussed in [Overview](#overview) 6 or more times: